-We started with two.
+We started with two, we eventually had over 30.
 We had a great time getting to know the magical beasts that are llamas.
-Eventually, we retired, and now we're down to four Old Fogeys living out their lives as pampered pasture ornaments.
-Come on in and...
+Eventually, we retired, and now we're down to three Old Fogeys living out their lives as pampered pasture...

 The definitive facts of coats.
 My credentials to speak of coats: I’m a retired conformation judge (which really isn’t much of a credential as far as coats are concerned).
 More to the point, I’ve been a high-end fibre producer for 20 years (llamas and alpacas).